sandrodw3/liferay-dev-cli/README.md

 ### `ant-all`

-Run ant all in the current Liferay portal project.
+Run ant all in the current Liferay portal project. `-c` option can be passed to remove `bundles` folder (except properties files) before doing it. `bundles` folder path is taken from `app.server.parent.dir` variable of `app.server.[username].properties` file, or in the default `app.server.properties` if the first one is not present.

 ```
 lfr ant-all <options>